Light Mode

 Lisa Unger

-Lisa Unger is a bestselling author known for her psychological thrillers that explore dark secrets and unexpected twists.
-One of her standout books, “Confessions on the 7:45,” follows Selena Murphy, a woman who strikes up a conversation with a stranger on a train.
+Lisa Unger is an author known for psychological thrillers filled with suspense and complex characters.
+Her novel “Confessions on the 7:45” centers around Selena Murphy, whose life takes a dark turn after a chance encounter with a mysterious stranger on a delayed commuter train.

 6. 6